5 Things to consider for your wedding catering

 Not much of a reader?
 No problem!
 Watch the full video version on our YouTube channel:

-If you are having a “standard” wedding the catering starts with canapés on arrival after the ceremony, a plated starter followed by a main course either buffet or plated and a dessert whether it’s table served or buffet.
+If you are having a “standard” wedding the catering starts with canapés on arrival after the ceremony, a plated starter followed by the main course either buffet or plated, and a dessert whether it’s table served or buffet.
 You’re looking at a rough budget of about R550.00 excluding VAT and obviously, you need to keep in mind seasonal produce.
 Whether any items are imported, whether any items are considered more expensive or not.
 This is a one-on-one discussion that you need to have with your caterer as no one wedding menu is ever the same.
 A good wedding caterer can work with your budget to tailor-make a menu that suits your wedding budget and needs.

 2)Booking Your Caterer